-Criteria for the allocation of funding to the programmes under shared management
+Criteria for the allocation of funding to the Member States’ programmes

-The financial envelope referred to in Article 10 shall be allocated to the Member States programmes as follows:
+The financial envelope referred to in Article 10 shall be allocated to the Member States’ programmes as follows:

-(1) a one-time fixed amount of EUR 8 000 000 will be allocated to each Member State at the start of the programming period to ensure a critical mass for each programme and to cover needs that would not be directly expressed through the criteria indicated below;
+(1) a one-time fixed amount of EUR 8 000 000 shall be allocated to each Member State at the start of the programming period;

-(2) the remaining resources will be distributed according to the following criteria:
+(2) the remaining budgetary resources referred to in Article 10 shall be distributed according to the following criteria:

-(a) 45 % in inverse proportion to their gross domestic product (purchasing power standard per inhabitant),
+(a) 45 % of those remaining budgetary resources shall be allocated in inverse proportion to the gross domestic product of each Member State (purchasing power standard per inhabitant);

-(b) 40 % in proportion to the size of their population,
+(b) 40 % of those remaining budgetary resources shall be allocated in proportion to the size of the population of each Member State;

-(c) 15 % in proportion to the size of their territory.
+(c) 15 % of those remaining budgetary resources shall be allocated in proportion to the size of the territory of each Member State.

-The initial allocation shall be based on the annual statistical data produced by the Commission (Eurostat) covering the year 2019.
-For the mid-term review, the reference figures shall be the annual statistical data produced by the Commission (Eurostat) covering the year 2023 prior to the mid-term review in 2024.
-Where a Member State has not provided the Commission (Eurostat) with the data for a given year, the Commission may instead use the latest available statistical data preceding the year concerned for the Member State.
+The initial allocation of those remaining budgetary resources shall be based on the annual statistical data produced by the Commission (Eurostat) covering the year 2019.
+For the purposes of the mid-term review, the reference figures shall be the annual statistical data produced by the Commission (Eurostat) covering the year 2023.
+Where a Member State has not provided the Commission (Eurostat) with the data for a given year, the Commission may instead use the most recent available statistical data preceding the year concerned for that Member State.

 ANNEX II